-Within one of the UK’s largest services providers was a need for a culture change to embrace their path to the future of work.
-The Workforce Management programme was company-wide in its scope, and would establish that good practice is not a one-off exercise, nor technology a substitute, but an enabler of new ways of working.
+The Workforce Management programme was company-wide in its scope and would establish that good practice is not a one-off exercise, nor technology a substitute, but an enabler of new ways of working.

-The time is ripe for those within shared services to take advantage of a leap towards new technologies, which will enhance how they work and drive benefit in an ever more digital-centric environment.
+The time is ripe for those within shared services to take advantage of a leap towards new technologies, which will enhance how they work and drive benefits in an ever more digital-centric environment.

 A blended learning approach was taken, using scenario-based training and utilising a series of “Day in the life of” examples to train and upskill all stakeholders from the pilot groups onwards.